marcojakob/edu.makery/source/_posts/2012-12-18-javafx-tutorial-addressapp-7.md

 ### Step 3 - Edit build.fxbuild ###
 The file `build.fxbuild` is used by e(fx)clipse to generate a file that will be used by the Ant build tool.
+If you don't have a `build.fxbuild` file, create a new *Java FX Project* in Eclipse and copy the generated file.

 1. Open `build.fxbuild` from your project root.
 2. Fill out all the fields containing a star.
+For Mac OS: Do not use spaces in Application title as this seems to cause a problem.
 {% img /images/javafx-addressapp/part-7/addressapp04.png %}

 3. Switch to the **Deploy** tab at the bottom.